Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Preliminaries

-A good way to memorize this definition is to use a tetrahedron.
-As in the figure below, each $T_i$ corresponds to a face of the tetrahedron, and each $Q_j$ corresponds to a quadrilateral in the tetrahedron.
+A good way to memorize the definitions is to consider a tetrahedron as in Figure~\ref{fig:tetra}, and to attach the weights $i$, $j$, $k$, $l$, $m$, $n$ to its edges as indicated in the figure.
+Then each of $T_1$, $T_2$, $T_3$, $T_4$ corresponds to a face of the tetrahedron, and each of $Q_1$, $Q_2$, $Q_3$ corresponds to a quadrilateral separating two pairs of the vertices.